Sony PlayStation 2

 2001

-ICO is one of the most atmospheric games of all time, and it’s easy to understand why the game is often brought up in the “games as art” debate.
-The minimalistic approach adopted by ICO eliminates most of the superfluous gameplay elements that afflict so many other games.
+ICO is one of the most atmospheric games of all time, and it’s easy to understand why it’s often brought up in the “games as art” debate.
+Its minimalistic approach eliminates most of the superfluous gameplay elements that afflict so many other releases.
 The game’s premise revolves around a cursed boy and an ethereal princess who have been imprisoned.
-These characters speak different languages and cannot understand each other, but they are united by a common plight and must work together to escape from their prison.
-Much in the same way that the characters in the game are able to form an emotional bond despite not being able to communicate with each other, the game itself is able to achieve a high level of immersion without having to rely too heavily on dialogue or cinema scenes.
+Although these characters speak different languages, they are united by a common plight and must work together to escape from their prison.
+Much in the same way that the characters are able to form an emotional bond despite not being able to communicate with each other, the game itself is able to achieve a high level of immersion without having to rely too heavily on dialogue or cinema scenes.
 By and large, the game’s environments are able to define the entire story.
-The gameplay in ICO is based around various environmental puzzles.
-Players aren’t given a lot of direction in the game, and are instead encouraged to exercise logic and pay attention to their surroundings.
-This helps accentuate the ambiance of the game and makes the entire experience feel more rewarding for the player.
-Without question, Ico ranks as one of the most memorable and emotionally gripping games to ever grace the PlayStation 2.
+The gameplay in ICO is mostly focused on environmental puzzles.
+Players aren’t given a lot of direction in the game, however, and they are instead encouraged to exercise logic and pay attention to their surroundings.
+I appreciate how it relies on organic storytelling rather than immersion-breaking exposition dumps, and it proves that games can have a cinematic quality without trying to emulate Hollywood movies.
+Without question, ICO is one of the most emotionally gripping games to ever grace the PlayStation 2.

 Burnout 3: Takedown